MicrosoftDocs/azure-devops-docs/docs/pipelines/release/configure-workload-identity.md

 ### Grant permissions to the managed identity in Azure portal

-1. Open the Azure portal in a second browser window.
+1. Return to your second browser window with Azure portal.

 1. Go to the Azure resource that you want to grant permissions for (for example, a resource group).